Christmas in Poland

-Christmas in Poland is a major annual celebration, as in most countries of the Christian world.
-The observance of Christmas developed gradually over the centuries, beginning in ancient times; combining old Polish pagan customs with the religious ones introduced after the Christianization of Poland by the Catholic Church.
-Later influences include the mutual permeating of local traditions and various folk cultures.
-It is one of the most important religious holidays for Poles, who follow a somewhat strict traditional custom.
-Christmas trees are decorated and lit in family rooms on the day of Christmas Eve.
-Other trees are placed in most public areas and outside churches.
-Christmas in Poland is called "Boże Narodzenie", which translates to 'God's Birth'.
+Christmas in Poland, known in the Polish language as Boże Narodzenie (God's Birth) or Gwiazdka (Little Star), is a major annual celebration, as in most countries of the Christian world.
+The observance of Christmas in Poland developed gradually over the centuries, beginning in ancient times; combining old Polish pagan customs with the religious practice introduced after the Christianization of Poland by the Catholic Church.
+Later influences include the mutual permeating of local traditions, lore, and folk culture.
+It is one of the most important religious holidays for Poles, who follow strict traditional customs, some of which are not found elsewhere in Europe.

 The Day of Saint Nicholas on 6 December is the unofficial beginning of the festive season in Poland.
-Well-behaved children receive small gifts on the day, whereas naughty children receive a lump of coal or a twig, called "rózga".
-The highlight of the holiday is the most significant day, Christmas Eve on the 24 December.
-Polish Wigilia begins with the appearance of the first star, which corresponds to the Star of Bethlehem.
+Well-behaved children receive small gifts on the day, whereas naughty children receive a lump of coal or a rózga twig.
+The highlight of the holiday is Christmas Eve on 24 December; Christmas trees are traditionally decorated and lit in family rooms on the morning of Christmas Eve.
+The Polish Wigilia supper begins with the appearance of the first star, which corresponds to the Star of Bethlehem.
 During preparation, hay is spread beneath the tablecloth as a reminder that Jesus Christ was born in a manger.
-According to tradition, an empty place setting is symbolically left at the table for the Lord or, for a lost wanderer who may be in need of food or shelter.
-The supper begins with the breaking of the Christmas wafer known as "opłatek", a custom observed exclusively in Poland and two other countries.
-The meals must be vegetarian (with the exception of fish) as a sign of fasting and twelve different dishes are made, thus symbolizing the Twelve Apostles.
-The celebration ends with the exchange of gifts and a midnight mass in churches.
+An empty place setting is left symbolically at the table for the Lord or lost wanderer.
+The supper begins with the breaking of the Christmas wafer (opłatek).
+The meals must be vegetarian (with the exception of fish) as a sign of fasting and twelve different dishes are prepared, thus symbolizing the Twelve Apostles.
+The celebration ends with the exchange of presents and a midnight mass in churches.

-Other aspects of Polish Christmas include nativity plays called "Jasełka" or "Herody", outdoor nativity scenes, the singing of carols, most notably "God Is Born", and Kulig, a horse-pulled sleigh ride.
+Other aspects of Polish Christmas include nativity plays called "Jasełka" or "Herody", outdoor nativity scenes, the singing of carols, notably "God Is Born" or "Midst Quiet Night", and Kulig, a horse-pulled sleigh ride.
 The tradition of crafting and hand-making Christmas szopkas in Kraków was declared UNESCO Intangible Cultural Heritage.